dsoprea/go-appengine-logging/README.md

 - `CriticalIff`
 - `PanicIff`

-*Though technically this naming means one thing (e.g. `PanicIff` stands for "panic, if, format") internally we consider it as meaning "panic if-and-only-if the error is not nil" (the mathematical interpretation of the naming).*
+*Though technically this naming means one thing (e.g. `PanicIff` stands for "panic, if, format"), internally we consider it as meaning "panic if-and-only-if the error is not nil" (the mathematical interpretation of the naming).*

 ## Convenience Functions